 St. Kitts & Nevis is one of the pioneering countries of economic citizenship programs having started its CBI program in 1984.
 It’s easy to apply for citizenship in this Caribbean nation by way of a donation to their Sustainable Growth Fund or simply investing in significant real estate property.

-A St. Kitts & Nevis passport grants visa-free travel to over 160 nations and is typically issued in under two years, oftentimes as little as 4-6 months.
-You’re also not required to satisfy any physical residency requirements, so unlike other nations, you’ll be able to perform your business operations remotely without making expensive trips to and from the island.
+As a St. Kitts & Nevis Citizenship Holder You’re also not required to satisfy any physical residency requirements, so unlike other nations, you’ll be able to perform your business operations remotely without making expensive trips to and from the island.

 Antigua and Barbuda is another nation that fast-tracks second passport opportunities for foreign investors.
 Like St. Kitts & Nevis, you’ll usually have your second passport from this country in-hand within 4-6 months so long as you satisfy your investment requirements.
 You can do so easily by contributing to the National Development Fund or by making a long-term investment in real estate property.